This article covers the following issues:

 2. Once the loop is fully threaded through, pass the neck or wrist strap through the center of the loop.

 3. Pull on the strap to tighten the loop and secure the lanyard to the Marker.

-Make sure your secondary markers are only ON when recording specific person and group of people.
+Make sure your Secondary markers are only ON when recording a specific person and group of people.

 Secondary markers DONTs

 - do not put it into your pocket